dealingwith/daniel-industries/_drafts/2024-10-09-the-trouble-with-tools.md

  - software
 ---

 I spend a lot of time in productivity tools and thinking about productivity tools.
-I follow the development of new ones, am subscribed to the subreddits.
+I follow the development of new ones, I'm subscribed to the subreddits.
 I frequently try new tools or systems, hoping to land on something that will finally work for me.
 I develop my own scripts and small apps.

 As I contemplated my struggles, I realized that, for me, there is a pretty simple trifecta of buckets.
 There are Notes, Projects, and Tasks.